There are many options for cooking systems when backpacking.

 Some common concerns about going stoveless

-When bringing up the stove-less option, there is often some push back.
+When bringing up the stove-less option, there is often some pushback.
 Many outdoors people are so used to a system that they start thinking it is the only system.
 It is good to look at different options and try them out once in a while.

 - I need a hot meal in case of hypothermia: A classic question from Wilderness First Aid classes is Which is better?
 Hot black tea or cold Gatorade for treating hypothermia?
 The answer is cold Gatorade.
-The fluids and sugar gives the body some quick energy and hydration needed to help your body heat up.
+The fluids and sugar give the body some quick energy and hydration needed to help your body heat up.
 In other words, the fuel is what is needed to prevent hypothermia.
 Not the temperature of said fuel (food).
 Besides, I’d rather be warm and dry in my sleeping bag while munching on pita and hummus than fiddling with a stove in cold rain (which, rumor has it, can help lead to hypothermia 🙂 )

 - I like my morning coffee: Hey, I understand…I’m addicted myself. 😉 However, Starbucks Via (or any very finely ground coffee for that matter) rehydrates just fine cold.
 I once made ice coffee with snow and Starbucks Via one hot and dry backpacking trip in the Ptarmigan Wilderness.
 The drink was awesome!
 Seriously.

 - I like my hot meals: Not going to argue that point.
-If you like your hot meal at the end of day, that’s great.
+If you like your hot meal at the end of the day, that’s great.
 Again, not arguing if going stove-less is the best option (as that is silly), but rather pointing out another option that may work for you

 Some food choices for going stovelesss